-Tuesday 31st March – Rising temperatures and their influence on ‘algae’ blooms; emphasis on the cyanobacteria (blue-greens) with Shirley French and Queen’s student, Allen Tian.
+Tuesday 31st March – Rising temperatures and their influence on ‘algae’ blooms; emphasis on the cyanobacteria (blue-greens) with Shirley French and Queen’s students, Allen Tian & Eden Hataley.
 You may have noticed worrisome ‘algae’ blooms in our surrounding waterways over the past several years, they have also been in the news.
 The concern is; when is it safe to swim in a lake or let our pets drink the water?
 Is that bloom producing a toxin?
-That last question can only be answered through more in-depth testing, but, what can we do as citizens?
-In this workshop we will cover the identification of 5-6 main types of cyanobacteria (blue-greens) that we can look for and some of the algae that indicate healthy waterways.
+That last question can only be answered through more in-depth testing and the students will share some of their research findings on this topic.
+In this workshop we will also cover the identification of 5-6 main types of cyanobacteria (blue-greens) that we can look for and some of the algae & cyanos that indicate healthy waterways.
 For $18/person you get a Foldscope (pocket microscope & LED magnifier) for quick and easy viewing of bloom organisms.
-We are hoping for future observations/images to be shared using our phones on iNaturalist or other media.
-Registration is essential, we have 20 Foldscopes (plus LED magnifiers) to give out (cost of workshop $18/person); up to a maximum of 35 participants (cost of workshop $8/person without a Foldscope).
+Cost is $8/person without a Foldscope.
+Registration is essential since there is space for 35 participants.
 Where: CRCA Outdoor Centre, West Hall, 1641 Perth Rd., Glenburnie.
 Time: 1:30 to 3:30 pm, March 31, 2020.
-When you register with shirleyfrencka at gmail.com, let me know if you do NOT intend to take home a Foldscope.
+When you register with shirleyfrenchka at gmail.com, let me know if you intend to take home a Foldscope.